 Use a large bowl, add in the flour and the dissolved yeast and mix with your hands.
-Then start adding tepid water slowly slowly until the mixture become thick and foamy (a texture similar to that of a milkshake)
+Then start adding tepid water slowly until the mixture becomes thick and foamy (texture similar to that of a milkshake)

 Cover the bowl and let the mixture rest in a warm place for at least 1 hour where it will rise.

 Put the 500 ml oil in a deep pan and heat.
 Make sure that the oil takes over only half of the pan’s depth.

 Turn the mixture in the bowl a few times with your hands.

 Take a handful of dough and, with your hand in a fist, squeeze until the dough comes out as a ball between your thumb and index finger.
 Using a tablespoon which you have dipped in a glass of cold water, scoop this ball and place in the deep pan to fry.
 Repeat this several times depending on the size of your pan but remember NOT to crowd the pan.